Attendance Line: 403-777-7530 ext. 1.

 - Any absence from school for a day or a portion there of that does not meet the above criteria (please note that this includes family holidays and vacations taken during days schools are operational)

 Extended vacations that conflict with school are strongly discouraged, especially in the higher grades as student's progress is often impacted by these unscheduled breaks.

 Where it cannot be avoided, close cooperation between the home and school will somewhat minimize the interruption of academic progress.
-We request that parents complete the Extended Absence Form and submit it to the office well in advance of departure.
+We request that parents complete the Extended Absence Form (linked on the right of this page) and submit it to the office well in advance of departure.
 Teachers will not be providing study materials or tasks for completion as it is impossible for students to catch up on all assignments especially for: direct teaching, Science labs, oral presentations, field trips, films, and guest speakers, hands on work, and group work.